 Shingeki no Bahamut is an adventure theme series done right.
 With the way it does its info dumping, characterization, and storytelling, the series also made it like a wild roller-coaster ride.
 And during that ride, expect a lot of fantasy tropes that are all mixed in to celebrate the franchise.
 Some bits of the story could be lacking though and takes a bit of patience to get through.
 However, this definitely feels like an instant classic.
 Risky yet compelling, action packed as well as being able to articulate a story, the series proves over and over again why it can pull off its stunts.
 This is a must-see for any fan who wants to take a deep dive into adventure.

 First, I have to say that this is one of the best anime I've ever watched...
 It starts with the fact that it contains more than one mythological belief (Gods, Evil, Dragons, Legendary Heroes...) and further more they are fused in one story, when I read the synopsis, I thought that this is another anime with cliches about gods, humans, and evil fighting and shit, but then I was so glad I watched the first episode cause the characters were so good actually and since the beginning there was major events in the story.

-Finally, the sound (Ambiance) is well worked, simple with no overdone effects and clean, and when it come to the soundtrack, well it's the EPICNESS itself... really outstanding you can't get enough from it, very passionate, so powerfully emotional, so far this is the best soundtrack I've ever heard...
+Finally, the sound (Ambiance) is well worked, simple with no overdone effects and clean, and when it come to the soundtrack, well it's the EPICNESS itself... really outstanding you can't get enough from it, very passionate, so powerfully emotional, so far this soundtrack is only second to elfen lied's...